With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 This can offset the extra fulfillment costs (overtime, temporary employees, etc.) that you incur during your busy period.

 Shipping to a PO Box or APO address?
 Shipping Rules can guarantee you always show rates for shipping there via USPS.

 Is the customer’s address in another country?
 Ensure you only offer shipping via your preferred international carrier.

 Take control of your shipping rates and options with ShipperHQ

 As you can see, setting up shipping rules can be as granular as you want it to be.
 Not only does it keep you compliant with the authorities but allows you to create shipping margins you’re satisfied with.

-Through Carrier Rules in ShipperHQ, you can have full control over your eCommerce shipping experience.
+Through Shipping Rules in ShipperHQ, you can have full control over your eCommerce shipping experience.
 That means regulating how much you charge your customers for shipping and the type of options you offer in your customer’s cart.

 If you’re not customizing your shipping as much as you’d like, there’s no better time than to start now.